o-ran-sc/pti-rtp/okd/README.md

 The okd/playbooks/deploy_dns.yml playbook can be used to deploy dnsmasq if a DNS server needs to be configured.

+## HTTP
+An HTTP server is required for bare metal deployment in order to provide a source from which to mount the installer image via virtual media.
+The okd/playbooks/deploy_http_store.yml playbook can be used to deploy one if needed.

+The following inventory variables must be defined for the 'http_store' host if the okd/playbooks/deploy_http_store.yml playbook is being used (see okd/inventory/host_vars/http_store/ for example):
+- ansible_host: hostname/IP of the HTTP store that will serve the agent-based installer ISO image
+- http_store_dir: document root on the HTTP store where thet agent-based installer ISO image will be copied
+- http_port: port on which the HTTP store listens

 ## Ansible

 Install Ansible per [Installing Ansible on specific operating systems](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html) documentation.

 ## libvirt/KVM

-If deploying the O-Cloud as a virtual machine, the host must be configured as a libvirt/KVM host.
+If deploying the O-Cloud as a virtual machine, the host (as defined in the 'kvm' inventory group) must be configured as a libvirt/KVM host.
 Instructions for doing so vary by Linux distribution, for example:

 - [Fedora](https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/)
 - [Ubuntu](https://ubuntu.com/server/docs/virtualization-libvirt)

 Ensure that the 'libvirt-devel' package is installed, as it is a dependency for the 'libvirt-python' module.

+Ensure that the images filesystem (as defined by the 'ocloud_infra_vm_disk_dir' variable) has enough space to accomodate the size of the VM disk image (as defined by the 'ocloud_infra_vm_disk_gb' variable).

 ## Python Modules